wblangdon/GPengine_eval_AVX512/README.md

 For simplicity duplicate directories are privided (32) for 8,16,32 bit experiments and for only 8-bit registers (the second experiment, which is the default).
-If you wish to run the first more complicated experiment, adjust run.bat to use scenario32 etc.
+If you wish to run the first more complicated experiment, adjust run.bat to use scenario32 etc. and also run pre_compile.bat in examples/code/avx32 to create eval_perf_8.o and eval_h_8.o (This step is also needed if you are not using g++ 11.5.0

 TODO....
 This work will be presented at GI@ICSE 2026, 12 April, Rio (Brazil) https://geneticimprovementofsoftware.com/events/icse2026